-By the end of this year, 80% of global internet consumption will be video content.
 Just as television disrupted the newspaper, video content will replace the blog, and businesses will need to change how they market to match this consumer trend.
 To better understand how community banks and credit unions can stay on top of these changes, we interviewed Quenten Allums, the CEO of Urban Misfit Ventures.
 He is a top LinkedIn content creator and his videos have amassed over 10 million views.

-Is video important for all businesses?
+Is video important to all industries?

 Some of it depends on your business, but in general -- Yes.
 Go where you are strong, but acknowledge that video is growing and it is actually an incredibly efficient method for creating content.
 If you make a video, you can strip the audio and now you have a podcast, you can transcribe it and now you have a blog post.
 Video is seen as time-consuming, but it can become an efficient way to power your content marketing.